WXPX-TV: Pax, i, and Ion

 Paxson Communications Corporation exercised its options to directly acquire Christian Network–owned WFCT and WCTD in Miami in August 1997.
 On August 31, 1998, under new WXPX-TV call letters, the station became a launch outlet for the new Pax TV network.
 In 2000, WXPX signed a joint sales agreement with Tampa NBC affiliate WFLA-TV (channel 8) that included WFLA selling WXPX advertising and WXPX sharing WFLA newscasts.
 Initially, WFLA produced live 7 and 10 p.m. newscasts for WXPX, which was the only station in the network to rebroadcast NBC Nightly News and one of three to offer live news.
 The 7 p.m. news was scrapped and changed to a rebroadcast in October 2001, while the 10 p.m. followed in early 2002 after Pax opted not to keep paying to produce it.
 Beginning in 2003, WXPX was the television home of Tampa Bay Devil Rays baseball, airing 65 to 67 games a season between 2003 and 2008.
 Two cable-only regional sports networks, Fox Sports Florida and Sun Sports, split rights beginning in 2009.

-After changing its name to i: Independent Television in 2005, the network became known as Ion Television in 2007.
+After canceling all of its joint sales agreements and changing its name to i: Independent Television in 2005, the network became known as Ion Television in 2007, following the 2006 name change of Paxson Communications Corporation to Ion Media Networks.
 The E. W. Scripps Company, owner in Tampa Bay of ABC affiliate WFTS-TV (channel 28), acquired Ion Media in 2020.